daos-stack/daos/doc/environ.md

 Raft request timeout used by RDBs in milliseconds. `INTEGER`.
 Default to 3000 ms.

+### `RDB_COMPACT_THRESHOLD`

+Raft log compaction threshold in applied entries. `INTEGER`.
+Default to 0 entries.

+If set to 0, Raft log entries will never be compacted.

 ### `DAOS_REBUILD`

 Whether to start rebuilds when excluding targets. `BOOL2`.
 Default to true.